apache/zeppelin/docs/quickstart/explorezeppelinui.md

 <img src="../assets/themes/zeppelin/img/ui-img/note_import_dialog.png" />

-By default, the name of the imported note is the same as the original note but you can override it by providing a new name
+By default, the name of the imported note is the same as the original note but you can override it by providing a new name.

 <br />
 ## Menus